ccmbioinfo/crg/crg_wrapper_readme.md

 ## Example

-1. 'sv' and 'smv' can be run in parallel, since there are no conflict in directory structures
+1. 'sv' and 'smv' can be run in parallel, since there are no conflicts in directory structures

 ```bash
 crg_wrapper.py -f 111.tsv -t bam -s smv -d /hpf/c4r/wgs
 crg_wrapper.py -f 111.tsv -t bam -s sv -d /hpf/c4r/wgs
 ```

-2. If running all three steps for a project, it is best to pass '-s all' instead of three seperate commands for each step as it takes care of job chaining (otherwise there will be error while align and sv is run in parallel, as they both depend on the `bcbio-align` directory)
+2. If running all three steps for a project, it is best to pass '-s all' instead of three separate commands for each step as it takes care of job chaining (otherwise there will be error while align and sv is run in parallel, as they both depend on the `bcbio-align` directory)

 ```bash
 crg_wrapper.py -f 111.tsv -t bam -s all -d /hpf/c4r/wgs